 Apart from the MVP pioneer, Zappos, and the legendary MVP examples of Facebook, Uber, and Amazon, we've compiled a collection of 8 other inspiring brands that began their journeys as minimum viable products.

-Many social media tools today allow you to schedule your posts on various channels, from Instagram and Facebook to LinkedIn, Twitter, and beyond, helping you promote your brand and grow its online presence.
+Many social media tools today allow you to schedule your posts on various channels, from Instagram and Facebook to LinkedIn, Twitter, and beyond, helping you with company or startup branding and growing online presence.
 But back in 2010 the founder of Buffer, Joel Gascoigne, was concerned about investing money and effort in the development of a product that people might not want to pay for.
 And this is what makes it among the most curious examples of a minimum viable product, as the Buffer MVP was merely a landing page.

 Joel wanted to ascertain that enough people would be interested in the app, so he put together a landing page.
 What did it include?
 It briefly described the upcoming product stating it was currently undergoing development.
 Plus, the page had a few call-to-action buttons and offered to show the available pricing options after the user left their contact details.
 Those who signed up would see the pricing plans (from the free plan to the paid subscriptions) and get notified about the product updates via email.

 When the landing page showed traction (i.e., many prospects were interested in the paid plan), Joel understood that there was a demand for the product.
 Only then he moved on to creating the pilot version of the app, which only had a minimal feature set and took him less than two months.
 As the company continued to build in public, Joel shared that the company's MVP experience of going the lean startup way was priceless.
 Today Buffer evolved into a feature-rich tool for publishing content, analyzing results, and more.